Healthy Choices = Healthy Families

 Am I Eligible for WIC?

-WIC clinics are held at the health department, 675 Price Road, Newark, Ohio 43055, and at satellite locations in Buckeye Lake, Johnstown and Pataskala.
+WIC services are offered at the health department, 675 Price Road, Newark, Ohio 43055, and at satellite locations in Buckeye Lake, Johnstown and Pataskala.

-When you call for an appointment, the WIC staff will try to schedule a time and location that is convenient to you.
+When you call for an appointment, WIC staff will try to schedule a time and location that is convenient for you.
+Walk-ins are not available.

 Visit our Healthy Food Access Map to find Farmers Markets, Food Pantries, and stores that accept WIC and SNAP benefits in Licking County.
 Choose stores with a good variety of fresh fruits and vegetables and multiple dairy and protein options for your best health!